 Fun things to do on a day off

-According to the American Psychological Association, spending time outside is linked to better stress management, boosted productivity, and an improved mood.
+The American Psychological Association suggests that spending time outside leads to better stress management, boosted productivity, and an improved mood.
 Lots of outdoor activities allow you to care for both your physical health and mental health by promoting movement.

 Or maybe you used to play tennis as a kid — grab a friend and challenge them to a few sets!
 Reviving old hobbies can be a great way to enjoy spending time outside.
 It can also be a way to relive the nostalgia of childhood.